tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 other traffic on the Diffserv-aware network.

-A Slice policy Per Hop Behavior (S-PHB) is the externally observable forwarding behavior applied to a specific packet belonging to a slice policy.
-The goal of an S-PHB is to provide a specified amount of network resources for traffic belonging to a specific slice policy.
+A Slice policy Per Hop Behavior (S-PHB) is the externally observable forwarding behavior applied to a specific packet belonging to a slice aggregate.
+The goal of an S-PHB is to provide a specified amount of network resources for traffic belonging to a specific slice aggregate.
 A single slice policy may also support multiple forwarding treatments or services that can be carried over the same logical network.

-The slice policy traffic may be identified at slice policy ingress boundary nodes by carrying a SS to allow routers to apply a specific forwarding treatment that guarantee the SLA(s).
+The slice aggregate traffic may be identified at slice policy ingress boundary nodes by carrying a SS to allow routers to apply a specific forwarding treatment that guarantee the SLA(s).

 With Differentiated Services (Diffserv) it is possible to carry  multiple services over a single converged network.
 Packets requiring the same forwarding treatment are marked with a Class Selector (CS) at domain ingress nodes.
 Up to eight classes or Behavior Aggregated (BAs) may be supported for a given Forwarding Equivalence Class (FEC) {{?RFC2475}}.
-To support multiple forwarding treatments over the same slice policy, a slice policy packet MAY also carry a Diffserv CS to identify the specific Diffserv forwarding treatment to be applied on the traffic belonging to the same slice policy.
+To support multiple forwarding treatments over the same slice aggregate, a slice aggregate packet MAY also carry a Diffserv CS to identify the specific Diffserv forwarding treatment to be applied on the traffic belonging to the same slice policy.

 At transit nodes, the CS field carried inside the packets are used to determine the specific Per Hop Behavior (PHB) that determines the forwarding and scheduling